cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 ## Tools Used
 The example pipelines use a development scenario based on:

-- [ISPW](https://compuware.com/ispw-source-code-management/) as the SCM to store and govern mainframe sources
+- [ISPW](https://www.bmc.com/it-solutions/bmc-compuware-ispw.html?301=compuware-com-ispw-source-code-management) as the SCM to store and govern mainframe sources
 - [Git (GitHub)](https://github.com/) as the SCM to store unit test assets.
-- [Topaz for Total Test](https://compuware.com/topaz-for-total-test-automation/) as the mainframe unit, functional, and integration testing tool to create and maintain test assets.
+- [Topaz for Total Test](https://www.bmc.com/it-solutions/bmc-compuware-topaz-total-test.html?301=compuware-com-topaz-for-total-test-automation) as the mainframe unit, functional, and integration testing tool to create and maintain test assets.
-- [Xpediter Code Coverage](https://compuware.com/xpediter-mainframe-debugging-tools/) as the tool to gather code coverage data during execution of the unit tests.
+- [Xpediter Code Coverage](https://www.bmc.com/it-solutions/bmc-compuware-xpediter.html?301=compuware-com-xpediter-mainframe-debugging-tools) as the tool to gather code coverage data during execution of the unit tests.
 - [SonarQube](https://www.sonarsource.com/) as the server for code analysis and setting up quality gates.
-- [XLRelease](https://xebialabs.com/) as the CD server for release steps following the initial CI process Jenkins.
+- [digital.ai Release](https://digital.ai/) as the CD server for release steps following the initial CI process Jenkins.

 Instructions for configuring the various tools can be found in the [Configuration](../tool_configuration/readme.md) section of this site.